jonathanhogg/flitter/docs/canvas3d.md

 mean that they are at right angles to one another.
 Specifying `0.5` will disable the algorithm completely, `0` will cause all edges to be snapped (which is equivalent to specifying `flat=true`).

-`minimum_area=` `0`…`1`
-: This specifies a minimum area for a face below which it will be ignored by the algorithm.
-This is given as a ratio of face area to total model area.
-If not specified, then all faces will be considered.

 A model can also be *inverted* with the attribute: